okami101/vuetify-admin/docs/guide/laravel.md

 **At the end of installation, a full ready Vue CLI Admin project will be installed inside `admin` sub folder (default) with all required dependencies by using [this preset](https://github.com/okami101/laravel-vuetify-admin/blob/master/preset.json).**

 ::: tip UI ADMIN GENERATE COMMAND
-You can still regenerate new admin UI without reuse full installer by using `php artisan crud:ui`.
+You can still regenerate new admin UI without reuse full installer by using `php artisan admin:ui`.
 :::

 ::: tip DIRECTORY STRUCTURE